esp-phudang/esp-react-Phu.dang/README.md

     - sass
     - webpack
 - What you have learned from every chapter
+    - set up tsx, have to install tsconfig.json
     - install prettier and Ctrl+P choose Format Document, then choose format document  with Prettier and set a shortcut for this extension
     - what is package-lock.json
     - setup sass